WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/tutorials/feat.md

 When `New()` is called it creates a new `BlueprintFeature` with the specified name and Guid, adds it to the game library, then returns the FeatureConfigurator.
 Once `Configure()` is called changes made to the blueprint are committed, the blueprint is validated, and the blueprint is returned.

-### Add to Feat Selection
+### Selecting the Feat

 At this point the feat exists but has no effect and can't be selected.
-To fix this we need to add it to a `BlueprintFeatureSelection`. `BlueprintFeatureSelection` defines a list of features you can select during character creation or advancement, e.g. feats, deities, and backgrounds.
+To fix this we need to add it to a `BlueprintFeatureSelection`.
+BlueprintFeatureSelection defines a list of features you can select during character creation or advancement, e.g. feats, deities, and backgrounds.

 There are several feat lists in game including `BasicFeatSelection` as well as feats tied to specific character options such as `WizardFeatSelection` which contains feats a wizard can choose as a bonus feat.
 For now just use BasicFeatSelection which includes all generally available feats.